IBM/telco-network-cloud-drivers/content/installation/lm/production/install-lm.md

 Once the installation of Foundation is complete, you can proceed to the installation of lm-configurator.

-## TNCO Configurator Install
+## TNC-O Configurator Install

-Next, install TNCO Configurator.
+Next, install TNC-O Configurator.

 For example, to install with a namespace of lm and again using the flavour of Basic HA: